Do not visit the recycling centre if you have Covid-19 symptoms.

 For commercial and commercial type vehicles:

-- From 30 September 2016 you'll need a commercial permit for every visit to a Re3 recycling centre
+- You need a commercial permit for every visit to a Re3 recycling centre

-- These permits will be free and available online
+- These permits are free and available via the ClickandTip website

 - 1 October to 31 March - 8am to 6pm